zadorlab/pynta/docsrc/README.rst

 The Pynta function has many parameters.
 It is best to divide them based on what they are associated with.
 First there are the run parameters:

-path is the directory in which Pynta will execute and save files rxns_file is the location of the reactions.yaml file containing the reactions to calculate
+**path**: the directory in which Pynta will execute and save files

+**rxns_file**: the location of the reactions.yaml file containing the reactions to calculate

 Second there are the Fireworks parameters:

-launchpad_path is the path to the my_launchpad.yaml file, by default it will use your default my_launchpad.yaml fworker_path   is the path to the my_fworker.yaml file, by default it will use your default my_fworker.yaml queue_adapter_path  is the path to the my_qadapter.yaml file, by default it will use your default my_qadapter.yaml reset_launchpad if true Pynta will reset the Fireworks launchpad during construction, this will delete any existing workflows on fireworks and is usually undesirable num_jobs the number of jobs for Pynta to launch if running on multiple nodes outside a queue queue if true will run Fireworks in queue mode using the file at queue_adapter_path
+**launchpad_path**: the path to the my_launchpad.yaml file, by default it will use your default my_launchpad.yaml

+**fworker_path**: the path to the my_fworker.yaml file, by default it will use your default my_fworker.yaml

+**queue_adapter_path**: the path to the my_qadapter.yaml file, by default it will use your default my_qadapter.yaml

+**reset_launchpad**: if true Pynta will reset the Fireworks launchpad during construction, this will delete any existing workflows on fireworks and is usually undesirable

+**num_jobs**: the number of jobs for Pynta to launch if running on multiple nodes outside a queue

+**queue**: if true will run Fireworks in queue mode using the file at queue_adapter_path

 Third there are the slab specification parameters:

-metal the identity of the slab metal ex: Cu, Pt surface_type the facet ex: fcc111, bcc110 vacuum the height of the vacuum above the slab in the cell repeats in general operation this should be [(1,1,1),(x,y,z)] where x,y,z are the number of atoms in the x,y and z directions in the slab a the lattice constant of the metal, if not specified and slab_path is not specified Pynta will calculate it slab_path path to the geometry of the slab, this will cause Pynta to skip slab generation, but must be consistent with metal, surface_type, vacuum and repeats
+**metal**: the identity of the slab metal ex: Cu, Pt

+**surface_type**: the facet ex: fcc111, bcc110

+**vacuum**: the height of the vacuum in Angstroms above the slab in the cell

+**repeats**: in general operation this should be [(1,1,1),(x,y,z)] where x,y,z are the number of atoms in the x,y and z directions in the slab

+**a**: the lattice constant of the metal, if not specified and slab_path is not specified Pynta will calculate it

+**slab_path**: path to the geometry of the slab, this will cause Pynta to skip slab generation, but must be consistent with metal, surface_type, vacuum and repeats

 Fourth there are the ASE parameters that control the quantum chemistry calculation execution.
-All of these parameters need to be specified in terms of what `ASE <https://wiki.fysik.dtu.dk/ase/>` expects.
+All of these parameters need to be specified in terms of what `ASE <https://wiki.fysik.dtu.dk/ase/>`_ expects.

-software This is the string corresponding to an ASE calculator object.
-Pynta will search ASE for a calculator with this name. software_kwargs This is the dictionary of keyword arguments passed to the ASE calculator object on construction.
-This particular dictionary is the default set of arguments. software_kwargs_gas This is a dictionary of keyword arguments that should be different from software_kwargs when running gas phase calculations
+**software**: this is the string corresponding to an ASE calculator object.
+Pynta will search ASE for a calculator with this name.

+**software_kwargs**: this is the dictionary of keyword arguments passed to the ASE calculator object on construction.
+This particular dictionary is the default set of arguments.

+**software_kwargs_gas**: this is a dictionary of keyword arguments that should be different from software_kwargs when running gas phase calculations

-TS_opt_software_kwargs This is a dictionary of keyword arguments that should be different from software_kwargs when running saddle point optimizations lattice_opt_software_kwargs This is a dictionary of keyword arguments that should be different from software_kwargs when optimizing the lattice constant
+**TS_opt_software_kwargs**: this is a dictionary of keyword arguments that should be different from software_kwargs when running saddle point optimizations

+**lattice_opt_software_kwargs**: this is a dictionary of keyword arguments that should be different from software_kwargs when optimizing the lattice constant

 Lastly there are the Pynta energy filter criteria:

-Eharmtol is a tolerance such that all TS/adsorbate guesses are always calculated if they have energies less than Emin * Eharmtol
+**Eharmtol**: a tolerance such that all TS/adsorbate guesses are always calculated if they have energies less than Emin * Eharmtol

-Eharmfiltertol is a tolerance such that all TS/adsorbate guesses are never calculated if they have energies greater than Emin * Eharmfiltertol
+**Eharmfiltertol**: a tolerance such that all TS/adsorbate guesses are never calculated if they have energies greater than Emin * Eharmfiltertol

-Ntsmin is the minimum number of TS/adsorbate guesses.
+**Ntsmin**: the minimum number of TS/adsorbate guesses.
 If the number of guesses with energies less than Emin * Eharmtol is less than Ntsmin Pynta will add the lowest energy guesses (that are less than Emin * Eharmfiltertol) until it has Ntsmin guesses.

 Pynta's execute function has a few important options:

-generate_initial_ad_guesses If False Pynta will not generate initial adsorbate guesses and assume they are already in the appropriate directories. calculate_adsorbates If False Pynta will not generate Fireworks jobs for calculating adsorbates and will assume the results are already in the appropriate directories. calculate_transition_states If False Pynta will not generate Fireworks jobs for finding and calculating transition states launch If True Pynta will attempt to launch the Fireworks workflow in infinite mode after it is constructed.
+**generate_initial_ad_guesses**: if False Pynta will not generate initial adsorbate guesses and assume they are already in the appropriate directories.

+**calculate_adsorbates**: if False Pynta will not generate Fireworks jobs for calculating adsorbates and will assume the results are already in the appropriate directories.

+**calculate_transition_states**: if False Pynta will not generate Fireworks jobs for finding and calculating transition states

+**launch**: if True Pynta will attempt to launch the Fireworks workflow in infinite mode after it is constructed.
 If False the workflow is still generated and added to the launchpad, but it is left up to the user to handle launching through Fireworks commands.